 grounds.
 'Dussehra' which coincides with the tenth day of Ashwin

 (Sharad) Navratri sees nation-wide celebration.

 In South India, during Navratri, people arrange idols in a step pattern and invoke the name of God.
 In Mysore, the nine-day Navratri festival coincides with 'Dasara' Festival involving folk music renditions and dance performances, wrestling tournaments and tableau participation.
 The procession of tableaux along with embellished elephants, camels and horses starting from the brightly-lit Mysore Palace is a famous one.
 'Vijayadashami' is also an auspicious day in South India for performing puja for one's vehicle.

-Chaitra Navratri 2014 Dates
+Sharad Navratri 2021 Dates

 Day 2 (Dwitiya) - October 8, 2021 (Friday) - Brahmacharini Puja

 Day 3 (Tritiya) - October 9, 2021 (Saturday) - Kushmanda Puja, Chandraghanta Puja, Vinayaka Chaturthi